 Skilled Worker and Health and Care Worker English Requirements

-- IELTS for UKVI (General Training): Minimum 4.0 in each component (R, W, S, L) for B1 threshold
+- IELTS for UKVI: Minimum 5.5 in each component (R, W, S, L) for the B2 entry threshold

-- PTE Academic UKVI: Minimum 43 in each component for B1
+- PTE Academic UKVI: Minimum 51 in each component for B2

-- Trinity College London ISE I: Pass in all four components
+- Trinity College London ISE II: Pass in all four components (B2)

-- LanguageCert International ESOL SELT B1: Pass grade
+- LanguageCert International ESOL SELT B2: Pass grade

-- PSI Skills for English UKVI B1: Pass in all four skills
+- PSI Skills for English UKVI B2: Pass in all four skills

 Healthcare Professional Registration — NMC and GMC C1 Standard

-While the Health and Care Worker visa itself requires B1 like the standard Skilled Worker route, healthcare professionals seeking clinical registration must meet separate, higher language standards imposed by the professional regulators independent of UKVI:
+The Health and Care Worker visa is a Skilled Worker subcategory, so first-time applicants meet the same B2 entry requirement.
+Separately, healthcare professionals seeking clinical registration must meet higher language standards imposed by the professional regulators, independent of UKVI:

 - Nursing and Midwifery Council (NMC): IELTS Academic 7.0 overall, minimum 6.5 in writing and 7.0 in reading, speaking, listening; or OET grade B in each subtest